Postgraduate Certificate Teaching in Higher Education

 Workplan implications

-• Workplan allocation for completing the course will be confirmed as soon as possible.
+• Workplan allocation for completing the course will be confirmed by your line manager.

 • It is expected that you will be released from other duties to attend all scheduled teaching sessions.